Our pillars

 Training and development

-We invest in the training and development of our employees, identifying skills shortages to implement relevant development programmes and focused succession planning.
-We train and develop our employees through various internal and external programmes and have a well-established mentorship culture.
-Employees have clear development plans that incorporate key competencies.
-These plans are monitored regularly with annual performance reviews to ensure our people are engaged and meet business objectives.
+Our focused succession planning and investment in employee training and development programmes addresses skills shortages within the mining industry.
+Various internal and external programmes and a well-established mentorship culture provide clear development plans that incorporate key competencies.
+Annual performance reviews monitor these plans to ensure our people are engaged and meet business objectives.

 Succession planning

-We continued to work to ensure that our succession planning processes are correctly focused.
-Issues of skills allocation, resource allocation and succession planning are integrated with the mine plan and holistically considered by the Board.
+We continue to ensure that appropriate succession planning, aligned with skills and resource allocation, is integrated with the mine plan and holistically considered by the Board.

 Internship programme

-Our internship programme, established in 2009, focuses on offering practical field experience for new graduates.
-To date, we have interned 48 graduates of our scholarship programme and offered 53% of these interns permanent employment.
+Established in 2009, our internship programme at Letšeng offers practical field experience for graduates.
+To date, we have provided internships for 47 beneficiaries of our scholarship programme and offered permanent employment to 41% of these interns.

 Our performance